toddaustin07/Edge-ONVIF-Driver/README.md

 ## Current Limitations
 - Video
   - Streaming is fairly limited to what the SmartThings mobile app currently allows.
 At present, the only way to view video streams with this driver is to create a camera group and view the video streams through the group.
 This by definition requires more than one camera to create a group.
+I have a virtual camera device driver also available on my test channel, which you can use to create a camera group if you have only one IP camera.
   - The video stream displayed via a camera group **defaults to the camera's Substream**, which is typically a lower resolution (e.g. 360H x 640W or 480H x 640W) and commonly referred to as a preview stream.
 This was a conscious decision since SmartThings is unable to display multiple video streams at higher resolution.
 Note that the user can choose to instead use a the main stream for higher resolution via device Settings.
   - Andriod users will benefit from some viewing options that are not available on iOS
-  - It appears that video through camera groups cannot be viewed when the mobile app is connected via cellular, so it is available only when connected to the home network
+  - Video streaming is only working when you are connected to your home network
 - Motion
   - Motion events may not work if cameras are on a separate subnet or behind a firewall.
 Note that this will be addressed in a future driver update.
-  - Only generic motion alerts are supported
+  - Two motion rules are supported:  *RuleEngine/CellMotionDetector* and *VideoSource/MotionAlarm*

 ## Notes on Security